szymonmaslowski/modulik/modulik/README.md

 Great job! 🎉

-For more sophisticated usage example check out the [example](example) project.
+For more sophisticated usage example check out the **[example](example) project** showing a real life example of how modulik can enhance the development experience of node server supporting SSR and serving assets of client app.

 ## API